🦷 Maxfac Home πŸ›‘ Oncology πŸ’₯ Trauma πŸ“ Jaw Surgery 🦷 Implants πŸ‘Ά Cleft Care πŸ”„ TMJ Joint πŸ’§ Swellings ✨ Facial Plastic

 No immediate concern detected

-Based on your answers, there are no immediate signs of acute pathology.
+Based on your answers, there are no immediate signs of jaw malignancy or acute pathology.
 Routine screening is advised.

 Clinical Guidelines on Mandibular Surgery